cloudimmunity/dse-deploy/vagrant/README.md

 ## CREATING YOUR DSE NODE

-Execute ./up.sh (or click on up.common if you are using a Mac).
+Execute `./up.sh` (or click on up.common if you are using a Mac).

 Once the node is up and running the `node.json` file will contain the information you need to connect to the new node.

+Now you can access OpsCenter by going to http://<node_address>:8888

 ## DESTROYING YOUR DSE NODE

-Execute ./down.sh (or click on down.common if you are using a Mac).
+Execute `./down.sh` (or click on down.common if you are using a Mac).